-ID CARDS
+ID Cards

+All students are issued an identification card, which gives you access to the building and privileges at the Media Library.
+ID CARDS SHOULD BE WORN AT ALL TIMES when on school property.
+This mandate is for security purposes; individuals without identification should be reported to Security by calling 732-932-7211.
+This is especially important at night and on weekends when there are fewer people in the building.
+Visit the Identity and Access Management (IAM) website to replace your lost or stolen RWJMS ID card.

+You will be charged a \$20 replacement fee.

-- access to building and privileges at Media Library - ID CARDS SHOULD BE WORN AT ALL TIMES - mandate is for security purposes - individuals w/o ID should be reported to Security 732-932-7211 - important at night and weekends - To replace lost or stolen RWJMS ID card, go to: - Buell Apartments Housing Office (Busch Campus) - 55 Bevier Rd, Piscataway, NJ 08854 - (848) 445-2561 - Hours: Monday Friday: 8:30 am 5:00 pm - https://ipo.rutgers.edu/publicsafety/id-location - Every student will receive RWJMS decal to place on ID card - decal is proof that you are a RWJMS student with access to study areas after hours. - security guard patrols RWJMS M-Th from 6:00p 12:00a - Please have your university ID card available - Or guard will ask you to vacate area.
+Buell Apartments Housing Office (Busch Campus) 55 Bevier Rd, Piscataway, NJ 08854 (848) 445-2561, Regular Hours: Monday - Friday: 8:30 am - 5:00 pm For a campus map or view other locations, visit New Brunswick Campus Locations

+Every student will receive a RWJMS decal to place on their ID card during orientation.
+The decal is proof that you are a RWJMS student with access to the study areas after hours.
+A security guard patrols RWJMS M-Th from 6:00pm until 12:00am.
+Please have your university ID card available or the guard will ask you to vacate the area.

+ID Not Working?
+Contact Kathy-Ann Mitchell at kathy.mitchell@rutgers.edu (732)-235-4510.